 Other vasospastic disorders, such as Raynaud phenomenon or a migraine, can be associated in this subset of patients.
 Patients complain of recent or episodes past with some symptom-free periods.

 A clinical history and an electrocardiographic recording during a spontaneous episode are major elements in the clinical diagnosis of vasospastic angina.

 The international study group of coronary vasomotion disorders known as COVADIS, created a diagnostic criterion to determine the presence of Prinzmetal angina.
 These include:

 1. Clinical response to nitrates during a spontaneous anginal episode.

 2. Transient electrocardiographic changes with concern for ischemia during a spontaneous anginal episode.
 These include ST segment elevation or depression = 0.1 mV or new U waves.

 3. Evidence of coronary vasospasm during angiography.

-Because of the lack of electrocardiographic evidence, further studies might be considered.
+Because of the lack of electrocardiographic evidence upon resolution of symptoms, further studies may be considered.
 The initial workup should be to evaluate the possibility of fixed obstructive coronary artery disease.

 During cardiac catheterization, coronary spasms can be visualized spontaneously or under drug induction.